 The club had to wait until 1987 and Jesús Gil's appointment for president for its next rise to prominence.
 Even though Gil started spending large amounts of money on big-name signings, his ruthless philosophy of changing the coaches at a rapid rate did not yield results right away.
 After having to settle for two Copa del Rey titles in 1991 and 1992, Atlético finally won its long-awaited ninth La Liga in 1996, following it up with another Copa del Rey trophy.
 Gil's reign came to an end in 2000, due to many lawsuits against him and the club's board.
 With a number of financial issues surrounding the club, Atlético was relegated the same year.

 Diego Simeone's appointment as head coach in 2011 saw the club return to its former paths of glory without really big stars, but with the idea of collectivism.
 Under his leadership, the club won a Europa League in 2012, and followed it up with a Copa del Rey in 2013 and its tenth La Liga in 2014.
 After the team's victory in the UEFA Super Cup 2018, Simeone became the most successful manager in the club's history.

 The club's missing trophy is that of the Champions League.
 Athlético has been close to win it, being runners-up in 2013–14 and 2015–16 plus reaching the semi-finals in 2016–17.

 By Martin Wahl

-The logo that Athlético Madrid is associated with today was designed in 1917 and pictures a bear standing on his hind legs and leans against a Madroño tree.
-Since then the logo has been simplified and have less white and red stripes than the original design plus a slight different shape.
+The logo that Atlético Madrid is associated with today was designed in 1917 and pictures a bear standing on his hind legs and leans against a Madroño tree.
+Since when, the logo has been simplified and have nowadays less white and red stripes than the original design and also a slight different shape.